Sutto/slugged/README.md

 to me and my experiences on getting it to work correctly with Rails 3 left a base taste in my mouth / was altogether hacky.

-Pseudocephalopod is very much inspired by friendly id but with a much simpler codebase and built to work on Rails 3 from the start.
+Slugged is very much inspired by friendly id but with a much simpler codebase and built to work on Rails 3 from the start.

 ## Usage ##

-Using Pseudocephalopod is simple.
+Using Slugged is simple.
 In Rails, simply drop this in your Gemfile:

-    gem 'pseudocephalopod'
+    gem 'slugged'

 Optionally restricting the version.

 Next, if you wish to use slug history run:

-    $ rails generate pseudocephalopod:slugs
+    $ rails generate slugged:slugs

 Otherwise, when calling is\_sluggable make sure to include :history => false